2103 - Vacation

 Accumulation Limit/Rollover

-Per California Code of Regulations, title 2, section 599.752 excluded employees may accumulate the unused portion of vacation, provided that on January 1 of each calendar year, the excluded employee shall not have more than 80 annual leave days (640 hours).
-California Code of Regulations, title 2, section 599.742.1 provides that if an employee will be at the cap in the coming January, the supervisor must notify and meet with the employee in July so they may plan to use their leave before reaching the cap.
-Employees should also be notified on July 1 that if the employee fails to take the of the required number of hours by January 1, except for the reasons listed below in this section, the appointing power shall require the employee to take the time.
+Employees may carry over their vacation/annual hours to a maximum amount from year to year as detailed in the chart below in this section.
+If an excluded employee will be at the cap in the coming January, the supervisor must notify and meet with the employee in July so they may plan to use their leave before reaching the cap.
+Notifications should also be provided by July 1 that if the employee fails to take off the required number of hours by January 1, except for the reasons listed below in this section, the appointing power shall require the employee to take the time.

-The appointing power may permit an excluded or represented employee to carry over more vacation credits than the prescribed maximum if the employee was prevented from taking vacation time due to the following reasons:
+The appointing power may permit an excluded employee to carry over vacation credits more than the prescribed maximum if the employee was prevented from taking vacation time due to the following reasons:

 • They were required to work as a result of fire, flood or other emergency;

-• Assigned work of priority or critical nature over an extended period;
+• Assigned work of priority or critical nature over an extended period of time;

 • Absent on full salary for compensable injury or;